rosegayming/fishcord/README.md

-# bashcord
+# fishcord

-discord rich presence for bash
+Discord rich presence for fish.
+A fork of bashcord to work with fish, and with some minor preference changes

 ## Installation

-`go get github.com/rosegayming/fishcord@latest`
+`go install github.com/rosegayming/fishcord@latest`

 ## Running

-Literally just run `bashcord`.
-If you wanna go wild with it you could probably make it a system service so it runs on boot.
+Literally just run `fishcord`.
+Writing a service script is left as an exercise to the reader.